Divisive Hierarchical Clustering of Variables Identified by Singular Vectors: Singular vectors (eigenvectors) for identifying clusters

-Additionally, we assume that the optimal split of $G^{(i)}$ is that $G^{(j)}$ contains the variables associated with the submatrix $\bm{R}_1$, and $G^{(j')}$ the remaining variables.
-The first singular vector contained in $\bm{V}_1$, given as the first column vector of $\bm{V} \bm{P}_\pi$ above, identifies the optimal split.
-However, since we do not know the permutation matrix $\bm{P}_\pi$, and since the singular vectors are usually ordered according to the magnitude of the respective singular values, we do not know the index of the first singular vector contained in $\bm{V}_1$ that reflects the cluster $G^{(j)}$ among all ordered singular vectors.
-Still, we can assess the minimal number of singular vectors required to identify each block and therefore also the optimal split.
+However, since the permutation matrix $\bm{P}_\pi$ is unknown and eigenvectors are typically ordered by the magnitude of their corresponding eigenvalues, we do not know the index of this first eigenvector of $\bm{V}_1$ that represents the cluster $\mathcal{G}_{j}$ among all eigenvectors.
+Still, we can assess the minimal number of eigenvectors required to identify each block and therefore also all candidate splits.